Frequently Asked Questions

 Can I use an outside caterer?

-The short answer is no. The Health Department and our insurance company don’t allow our guests to bring in outside food and/or drink.
-However, you can purchase all of your food and drink from us.
+All food and beverage must come through Bread & Chocolate.
+The Health Department and our insurance company don’t allow our guests to bring in outside food and/or drink.
 We have worked hard to come up with diverse menus and if you don’t find exactly what you want on our menus we are always open to exploring new ideas.

 Can I bring my own alcohol?